AymanMak1/DeviantArt-Selenium/README.md

 	Home Page text (Reading the page title)
-	Check if the navigation bar is displayed on the page Fill the search input and submit it (Fill input & Send a form ) Click the user icon and read the content of the dropdown "ul li" (Reading dropdown + Hover test )
+	Check if the navigation bar is displayed on the page Fill the search input and submit it (Fill input & Send a form )

 - User Page :
 	Assert the existence of the user name (complex xpath)

 - ArtMasterPiece Page :